View basket (0 items $0.00)

 Can yoga and meditation help stave off age-related declines in memory, concentration, and information processing and improve the ability to regulate thoughts and emotions?
 Groundbreaking new research exploring the interface of yoga, meditation, and brain science suggests that this may indeed be possible.

 For nearly a century, scientists believed that the trillions of brain cells that you’re born with are pruned and eventually die, resulting in a slow and inevitable decline.
 21st century brain research has debunked this myth by demonstrating the brain’s phenomenal ability to change itself.
-New studies even suggest yoga and meditation may help to keep your brain healthy and your mind sharp.
+Studies even suggest yoga and meditation may help to keep your brain healthy and your mind sharp.

 Decades of brain research in the 20th century lead to a number of conventional myths: